AndreMor8/dashboard/README.md

 `npm start`

-If you chose `SERVESTATIC = 'true'`, then just point to the correct port on your favorite web server.
+If you chose `SERVESTATIC='true'`, then just point to the correct port on your favorite web server.

-Otherwise configure your server to always serve `index.html` from the public folder, and the paths with` / api` to the backend.
+Otherwise configure your server to always serve `index.html` from the public folder, and the paths with `/api` to the backend.